 To the Candidate Petitioning for Membership:

-Information has been mailed to candidates with the 3.6+ unweighted GPA on Monday, August 21.
+Information delivered to candidates with the 3.6+ unweighted GPA during school on Monday, August 20.

 For more information regarding membership criteria, see the updated information: